 Step 3.
 After the scanning stage finishes, you could preview and select the data you want to restore by clicking “Recover”.

 The bottom line

-How long doest it take to restore iPhone?
+How long does it take to restore iPhone?
 From this article, it could take from a few minutes to several hours to restore iPhone.
-But sometimes restoring iPhones taking too long becomes a rising problem to restore iPhone with iTunes.
+But sometimes restoring iPhones takes too long becomes a rising problem to restore iPhone with iTunes.
 If the restoring takes an unusually long time, there must be an error.
 Follow the steps above to fix excessively long iTunes restoring from backup time remaining problem.

 If you don't want to recover data from iTunes backup by iPhone restoring, MyRecover for iOS could be a good choice to help you recover iPhone deleted data without backup or restore your iPhone to factory resetting.
 Of course, making a regular backup via iTunes/iCloud or freeware-FoneTool is always the best way to avoid iPhone data loss.